TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 *Camera*
     This parameter specifies a camera to which the changes will be applied.

+    This parameter can be set directly or using an Object-type variable (if the ``Variable`` option is enabled).

 *New Camera Move Style*
     This parameter specifies the new move style that the camera will use.
 Four options are available: ``Hover``, ``Eye``, ``Target`` and ``Static``.